Generic Name: methylnaltrexone (METh IL nal TREX own)

 Relistor may cause harm to an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 It is not known whether methylnaltrexone passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 Relistor is not approved for use by anyone younger than 18 years old.

 Relistor is injected under the skin.
 You may be shown how to use injections at home.
 Do not self inject this medicine if you do not understand how to give the injection and properly dispose of used needles and syringes.

-Prepare your dose in a syringe only when you are ready to give yourself an injection.
-After loading a syringe, if you cannot give the injection right away keep it at room temperature and use it within 24 hours.
+Prepare your dose only when you are ready to give an injection.
+After loading a syringe, keep it at room temperature protected from light and use it within 24 hours.

 Each single use vial (bottle) of this medicine is for one use only.
 Throw away after one use, even if there is still some medicine left in it after injecting your dose.